ChainSafe/gossamer/docs/pages/Index.md

 ## Welcome

-***Gossamer*** is an implementation of the [Polkadot Host](https://github.com/w3f/polkadot-spec) - a blockchain framework used to build and run node implementations for different blockchain protocols within the Polkadot ecosystem.
+***Gossamer*** is an implementation of the [Polkadot Host](https://github.com/w3f/polkadot-spec) - a blockchain framework used to build and run nodes for different blockchain protocols within the Polkadot ecosystem.

-Gossamer includes official node implementations for major blockchains within the Polkadot ecosystem and makes building node implementations for other blockchains trivial; blockchains built with [Substrate](https://github.com/paritytech/substrate) can plug their compiled runtime into Gossamer to create a node implementation in Go.
+Gossamer includes node implementations for major blockchains within the Polkadot ecosystem and makes building node implementations for other blockchains trivial; blockchains built with [Substrate](https://github.com/paritytech/substrate) can plug their compiled runtime into Gossamer to create a node implementation in Go.

 ***Gossamer Docs*** is an evolving set of documents and resources to help you understand Gossamer, the Polkadot ecosystem, and how to build and run nodes using Gossamer.